Bernoulli (crater)

 Bernoulli is a lunar impact crater that is located in the northeast part of the Moon.
 It lies to the south of the crater Messala, and east of Geminus.
+It was named by the IAU in 1985.

 This formation is nearly circular with several slight outward bulges around the perimeter.
 There is a sunken depression along part of the southern wall, forming an outward triangular bulge in the rim.
 The rim is highest along the eastern side, climbing to 4 km.
 At the midpoint of the crater floor is a central peak formation.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Bernoulli.